lijqhs/algorithms-notes/part-I/readme.md

-#### Deletion
+#### 9.2.7.
+Deletion

-We can proceed in a similar manner to delete any node that has one child (or no children), but what can we do to delete a node that has two children?
-We are left with two links, but have a place in the parent node for only one of them.
+If we delete a node that has two children, we are left with two links, but have a place in the parent node for only one of them.

 An answer to this dilemma, first proposed by T. Hibbard in 1962, is to delete a node `x` by replacing it with its successor.
 Because `x` has a right child, its successor is the node with the smallest key in its right subtree.

 The replacement preserves order in the tree because there are no keys between `x.key` and the successor’s key.

-We can accomplish the task of replacing `x` by its successor in four (!) easy steps:
+Four steps:
 - Save a link to the node to be deleted in `t`.
 - Set `x` to point to its successor `min(t.right)`.
 - Set the right link of `x` (which is supposed to point to the BST containing all the keys larger than `x.key`) to `deleteMin(t.right)`, the link to the BST containing all the keys that are larger than `x.key` after the deletion.
 - Set the left link of `x` (which was null) to `t.left` (all the keys that are less than both the deleted key and its successor).

-Unsatisfactory solution.
+*Unsatisfactory solution*.
 Not symmetric.

 *Hibbard deletion in BSTs: Java implementation*